 Prostate Cancer Treatment in Lafayette, LA

-At Southern Surgical & Medical Specialties, our board-certified urologist are dedicated to providing patients in Lafayette, LA with comprehensive and compassionate prostate cancer treatment.
-By utilizing the latest in technology, like da Vinci, our urologist are able to provide patients with both comprehensive and compassionate care.
+At Southern Surgical & Medical Specialties, our board-certified urologists are dedicated to providing patients in Lafayette, LA with comprehensive and compassionate prostate cancer treatment.
+By utilizing the latest in technology, like da Vinci, our urologists are able to provide patients with both comprehensive and compassionate care.
 For more information, contact our urology clinic at (337) 233-6665 and schedule an appointment today!

 Learn about prostate surgery and understand your options